-Join Kacie Hultgren for an in-depth discussion in this video Full-color prints, part of Up and Running with 3D Printing.
+Join Kacie Hultgren for an in-depth discussion in this video Full-color prints, part of Learning 3D Printing.

 …So far, we've talked about printing processes…where the color comes from the material.…You can print in red plastic on a plastic filament printer.…Or mix black and white polymers in a material jetting printer to print gray.…But what if you want to print in full color?…The full color process uses gypsum powder, which is…a white mineral that's also used to create plaster.…The 3D printer…spreads the gypsum in thin layers.…The printer uses an inkjet cartridge to deposit liquid binder,…essentially glue, onto the surface binding the powder layers together.…